ppy/osu-wiki/news/2022/2022-08-01-osumonthly-1.md

 ![](/wiki/shared/news/2022-08-01-osumonthly-1/roundtable/RTable_players.jpg)

-Featuring a line-up of great players like global rank #1 player [mrekk](https://osu.ppy.sh/users/7562902), [Utami](https://osu.ppy.sh/users/7512553), [RyuK](https://osu.ppy.sh/users/6304246) and many others, this tournament was truly a congregation of titans, a genius roster that makes sense for this first-ever **IRL osu! invitational**!
+Featuring a line-up of great players like global rank #1 player ::mrekk::{ user-id=7562902 }, [Utami](https://osu.ppy.sh/users/7512553), ::RyuK::{ user-id=6304246 } and many others, this tournament was truly a congregation of titans, a genius roster that makes sense for this first-ever **IRL osu! invitational**!

-Commentary for the entire event, along with gimmicks and constant focus on competitive spirit, was provided by [BTMC](https://osu.ppy.sh/users/3171691) and everybody's beloved (but slightly bewildered) uncle [Happystick](https://osu.ppy.sh/users/256802), and the result was nothing but epic!
+Commentary for the entire event, along with gimmicks and constant focus on competitive spirit, was provided by ::BTMC::{ user-id=3171691 } and everybody's beloved (but slightly bewildered) uncle ::Happystick::{ user-id=256802 }, and the result was nothing but epic!

 The tournament's epic progression eventually culminated in a final match of **mrekk vs. Utami**.
 Despite mrekk's defeat against Utami, his performance was nothing short of impressive, demonstrating that his first rank on the leaderboard sits unwavered.

-[Highlights for this match](https://www.youtube.com/watch?v=Y7LqBZL) were made available on BTMC's [YouTube channel](https://twitch.tv/btmc), plus  exclusive interviews of a few participants by BTMC (what a surprise), [Kroytz](https://osu.ppy.sh/users/2339768) and Happystick.
+[Highlights for this match](https://www.youtube.com/watch?v=Y7LqBZL) were made available on BTMC's [YouTube channel](https://twitch.tv/btmc), plus  exclusive interviews of a few participants by BTMC (what a surprise), ::Kroytz::{ user-id=2339768 } and Happystick.

 If you weren't able to follow the event, no worries!
 The official [Roundtable YouTube channel](https://www.youtube.com/channel/UC6fSQd4oKBPxkBR93GucCUg/featured) has the full VODs.